WHO WE ARE

 Refilwe Baatweng

-Communities for Conservation Officer Refilwe is a graduate of BA Social Sciences from the University of Botswana, majoring in Economics and Environmental Science.
+Communities for Conservation Officer - Development Refilwe is a graduate of BA Social Sciences from the University of Botswana, majoring in Economics and Environmental Science.
 An alumnus of the UB Wildlife and Environment Conservation Society, her passion lies in raising consciousness on environmental issues at grassroots level.
 In her role as the Communities for Conservation Officer, she will support the design, implementation and monitoring of our activities at community level.
 Titus Thabo Thomba

 Engagement and Awareness Department